 Term in Office

-Officers of the Corporation shall be appointed annually at the first meeting of the board of directors immediately following the Corporation’s annual general meeting.
+Officers of the Corporation shall be appointed annually at the first meeting of the board immediately following the Corporation’s annual general meeting.

 Vacancy in Office

 In the absence of a written agreement to the contrary, the board may remove, whether for cause or without cause, any officer of the Corporation.
 Unless so removed, an officer shall hold office until the earlier of: